 Blood is also a protein stain and needs to be handled with the correct water temperature to prevent excessive stains.
-Treat blood stains as quickly as possible and they should be simple to remove by following some simple steps.
+Treat blood stains as quickly as possible, and they should be easy to remove by following some simple steps.

 How to Disinfect Your Washer

 Your washer can harbor germs and bacteria and should be cleaned regularly especially after an illness has run rampant through a household.
 This is especially important if you mainly use cold water for washing.
 Protect your family with some simple steps to disinfect your washer.

 Cleaning and Disinfection for Households.
 Centers for Disease Control and Prevention.